peters92/coding_excercise/README.md

 `poetry run fastapi app.py`
 ## Forward localhost with NGROK using the same port as defined with FastAPI
 `ngrok http http://localhost:8000`
-## Test endpoints with e.g. curl on localhost
+## Test the haversine endpoint with e.g. curl on localhost
 `curl --header "Content-Type: application/json" --data '{"x1":[5.0], "y1":[10.0], "x2": [6.0], "y2": [11.0]}'  http://localhost:8000/haversine`

 You can use multiple coordinates as well in the body: